ROB GRAAFLAND

 Visit to America

 In 1905 Graafland visited the USA.
 For how long we do not know, but it must have been five or six months.
-Three postcards to Wilhemina Jelinger in Maastricht, sister of the painter Han Jelinger, are respectively dated New York 4 June 1905, New York 19 June 1905 and New York 6 July 1905.
+Three postcards to Wilhemina Jelinger in Maastricht, sister of the painter Han Jelinger, are respectively dated New York 4 June, 1905, New York 19 June, 1905 and New York 6 July, 1905.
 Why did Graafland visit America?
 Nobody knows.
 Graafland himself never explained his reasons.
-Mrs Yvonne Graafland-Marres, Rob Graafland's daughter-in-law, said in an article by Ieneke Suidman in the art magazine 'Work of Art' ('Kunstwerk' 1992): "His motivation was a mystery to all of us", meaning that they did not understand why Graafland was visiting America instead of travelling across Europe or visiting Paris.
+Mrs Yvonne Graafland-Marres, Rob Graafland's daughter-in-law, told Ieneke Suidman in her article for the art magazine Work of Art (Kunstwerk 1992): "His motivation was a mystery to all of us", meaning that they did not understand why Graafland was visiting America instead of travelling across Europe or visiting Paris.
 It must have been a sense of adventure focussed on America, combined with a strong artistic curiosity to meet American painters and to find out about their artistic development, that made Graafland undertake such a very long journey.
 It was unusual, because other Dutch painters like the School of The Hague (Haagsche School) chose Paris for their artistic focal point.

 Little is known of Graafland's travels across the USA.
 All we know is that he painted with American fellow painters 'en plein air' on Staten Island (New York), that he painted a cityscape of New York, and that he paid a visit to the painter Hubert Vos on Long Island who lived in the USA and who was an uncle of the sculptor Charles Vos in Maastricht.
-This must have been in March 1905 or even earlier, for on 5 June 1905 Hubert Vos arrived at the palace in Beijing after a two-month journey to paint two portraits of the Chinese empress dowager Cixi, and he returned to New York early 1906.
+This must have been in March 1905 or even earlier, for on 5 June, 1905 Hubert Vos arrived at the palace in Beijing after a two-month journey to paint two portraits of the Chinese empress dowager Cixi, and he returned to New York early 1906.
 Graafland managed to get many commissions during his travels.
 He also visited a tribe of native Americans who, upon his arrival, threatened to kill him.
-Only by making a quick pencil drawing on paper of the proud and magnificently dressed up chief in front of the tribe, did they leave him in peace and even treated him kindly.
+Only by making a quick pencil drawing on paper of the proud and magnificently dressed up chief in front of his tribe, did they leave him in peace and even treated him kindly.
 After safely arriving in Maastricht, Graafland was delighted to be home again as he wrote to the famous art critic Plasschaert.

 Graafland as Illustrator